Commercial Auto Insurance Gainesville FL | Upload Vehicles & Drivers

 What is the difference between commercial auto and fleet insurance?

 Fleet insurance is commercial auto coverage for businesses with multiple vehicles.
-The exact threshold and structure vary by carrier, vehicle count, drivers, vehicle use, and whether the account has delivery, contractor, transportation, or filing exposure.
+The exact threshold and policy structure vary by carrier, vehicle count, driver controls, use, and whether the account includes delivery, contractor, or transportation-heavy exposure.

 Can I get commercial auto coverage for seasonal or part-time delivery drivers?